MantisVision/webUtils/docs/ryskurlryskstream.md

 ```

 ## Usage:
-In order to obtain a Three.js mesh, a new object of this imported class needs to be created:
+In order to obtain the canvas with the current frame and synced data, a new object of this imported class needs to be created:
 ```javascript
 const ryskObj = new RYSKUrl("video_url","data_url");
 ```